Whether you eat 15 minutes or several hours after waking, the quality of food you choose to eat for breakfast is important. Why?

 Be prepared and make breakfast in advance

-If you run short on time in the morning, put aside a little food prep time either the night before or on a Sunday afternoon create breakfast in advance for you to grab ‘n’ go or to have prepared a base for a quick-to-assemble meal.
-Think:
+If you run short on time in the morning, put aside a little food prep time either the night before or on a Sunday afternoon, so you can enjoy the next day or throughout the week.

-Pancakes or blinis made with buckwheat, almond or coconut flour
+- Pancakes or blinis made with buckwheat, almond or coconut flour

 For savoury, think with smoked fish, berries & ricotta, or (if you have an extra 10 minutes) leafy greens, asparagus, edamame, and poached eggs.

-Quinoa, chia and coconut bircher
+- Quinoa, chia and coconut bircher

-Buckwheat and coconut granola
+- Buckwheat and coconut granola

 Serve with 100% nut butter, cream cheese, or avocado.
 Ensure the recipe you follow does not use refined white flours.

-Homemade baked beans
+- Homemade baked beans

 Start your day well!

-By Angela Johnson (BHSc Nut.
-Med.)
+By Angela Johnson (BHSc Nut Med)